How to Finance a Mobile or Manufactured Home

 Keep these factors in mind when seeking financing:

-- Where will you put the home? – The loan will likely be for the home only, so you’ll need to either buy the land for it through another loan or rent some land through a mobile home community.
+• Where will you put the home? – The loan will likely be for the home only, so you’ll need to either buy the land for it through another loan or rent some land through a mobile home community.
 Renting land could mean you will not be eligible for some loans.

-- Bigger homes may not be eligible for some loans – Buying a double-wide home that costs $100,000 or more isn’t allowed in an FHA loan.
+• Bigger homes may not be eligible for some loans – Buying a double-wide home that costs $100,000 or more isn’t allowed in an FHA loan.
 Maximum loan amounts vary by the type of home bought.

-- Compare lenders – Not only should you compare the type of loan, but see how fees and interest rates vary among lenders.
+• Compare lenders – Not only should you compare the type of loan but see how fees and interest rates vary among lenders.

-Here are four broad financing options:
+Here are six broad financing options:

 Bank or Credit Union

 If you own the land under your manufactured home, you are in luck.
 Banks, credit unions and other lenders usually require you to own the land in order to get a mortgage.
+The homes must be legally and permanently installed on the land to qualify.

-If you own the land, financing a manufactured home is fairly similar to financing a traditional home.
+Once you own the land, financing a manufactured home is fairly similar to financing a traditional home.
 You’ll need a credit score in the mid-600s, a down payment of 10%-to-20% (as low as 3.5% with an FHA loan), and income that is roughly one-third the mortgage.

 Online credit counseling from InCharge Debt Solutions can help.
 InCharge is a nonprofit credit counseling agency that provides a free snapshot of your credit report.
 It can help you come up with a repayment plan for credit card debt, such as a debt management program.

 In addition to improving your credit score, owning the land you want to put a manufactured home on can make being approved for a loan easier.
+According to manufacturedhousing.org, 49% of new manufactured homes are placed on private property.

 If you don’t plan on purchasing land for your manufactured home, you can still finance the purchase with a bank or credit union lender, or possibly through help from the federal government.
-These programs are designed to help consumers get mortgages on manufactured homes, which account for 7% of the U.S. housing market.
-That’s almost 22 million homes.

 Department of Agriculture Programs